 If you are sick and feel like you need to see your PCP that same day, call your PCP.
 He or she will help you decide if you should come in that day.
+The information on urgent care.

-The PCP may send you to an urgent care center instead.
-See page 70 for more information on urgent care.
+PCP may send you to an urgent care center instead.
+See page 68 for more